-Your expected losses are part of the ELR (Expected Loss Ratio), which is ratio that is calculated your company’s class codes and payroll data.
-The ELR is provided by each state rating bureau.
-These figures are also broken down into expected primary losses and expected excess losses.
+Your expected losses are part of the ELR (Expected Loss Ratio), a ratio calculated by your company's class codes and payroll.
+Each state rating bureau provides the ELR; These figures are also broken down into expected primary and excess losses.

 How do your losses compare?

-Your final experience mod calculation then compares your actual primary and excess loss figures against the ELR.
-If your calculation is better than industry averages then you will have a credit mod and if your losses are worse than average than you will have a debit mod.
+Your final experience mod calculation compares your primary and excess loss figures.
+If your total is better than industry averages, then you will have a credit mod; if your losses are worse than average, then you will have a debit mod.

 How can you control your mod?

-Your experience mod factor has a direct impact on your workers’ compensation premium.
+Your experience mod factor directly impacts your workers' compensation premium.
 The key to controlling your insurance costs is accident prevention, specifically claims frequency issues.

 Implement an active claims management program to manage outstanding reserves and focus on efficiently resolving open claims.

-An effective self-inspection and accident investigation program are critical to managing claim frequency.
+An effective self-inspection and accident investigation program is critical to managing claim frequency.

-Losses remain in the experience rating formula for three years.
-The experience modification factor is influenced more by small, frequent losses than by large, infrequent ones.
+Losses remain in the experience rating formula for three yea.
+The experience modification factor is influenced more by small, frequent losses than large, infrequent ones.